 What happens in a telephone assessment?

-Telephone assessments last approximately 30 to 40 minutes.
-You will firstly be asked to complete some routine questionnaires which help us to understand the severity of your symptoms and their impact on your day to day life.
-There will be a following discussion where you will be asked some further questions and to explain the difficulties you are experiencing in your own words.
-This all helps us to make an informed decision about suitable talking therapies for you.
+You will be asked to complete some questionnaires before your Telephone Assessment.
+These questionnaires help us to understand the severity of your depression or anxiety symptoms and their impact on your day to day activities.
+We will ask you some more questions to help develop an understanding of your difficulties in order we can make an informed decision about the next steps.

 What happens after the telephone assessment?

 After your Telephone Assessment we will discuss the next steps with you.
 This may be a course of talking therapies with our service or an onwards referral to another service or agency if that’s more appropriate for your needs.